learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

 requested version" message in the "Command Prompt" application, close the "Command Prompt" application and continue below.

+> **Note:** If you encounter an error message that you need to enable the
+> Virtual Machine Platform, but you've already enabled it, you may not be able
+> to use WSL2.
+However, you may still be able to use WSL1.
+Run
+> `wsl --set-default-version 1`, then run `wsl --set-version Ubuntu 1`.
+Wait for
+> the "Conversion complete" or "This distribution is already the requested
+> version" message in the terminal, then continue on with these instructions.

 ## Configure VS Code to Work with WSL

 ### Action Item